4cm4k1/prime/README.md

 # prime_peer_db_01
 In this exercise you'll be creating a MongoDB application to store student assignment information, including the assignment name, the student's identity, their score on the assignment, and the date it was turned in.
 Only the identity and date completed are required.

 The purpose of this exercise is to help understand the way Document Databases function, and how to interact with them.

+You may use Jade, HBS (handlebars on the server-side) or Handlebars.js (handlebars on the client-side) if you like.
+It is not required.

 ###Make sure MongoDB installed, and run mongod.
 Run the command `mongod` from the terminal.
 If it fails, follow the [installation guide](http://docs.mongodb.org/manual/tutorial/install-mongodb-on-os-x/).